Terentii Shtykov: Korean War

 While Stalin intended to use North Korea as a buffer state to the Western-friendly South Korea and Japan, Shtykov was sympathetic to North Korean attempts to liberate the South through socialism.
 Shtykov supported Kim Il Sung and Pak Hon-yong's 31 May 1949 proposal to create a Democratic Front for the Reunification of the Fatherland to advocate for peaceful unification of North and South, noting that Syngman Rhee's likely refusal would damage his legitimacy among the Korean population.
-Shtykov suspected that Rhee would attack the North by June 1950, and backed the DFUF "to slow down southern aggression, cultivate alliances with anti-Rhee forces in the South, and make the West appear opposed to North-South unification."
-After the victory of the People's Republic of China in the Chinese Civil War Kim persistently lobbied the Soviets to support a Northern-led violent unification of the peninsula.
+Shtykov suspected that Rhee would attack the North by June 1950 and backed the DFUF "to slow down southern aggression, cultivate alliances with anti-Rhee forces in the South, and make the West appear opposed to North-South unification."
+After the victory of the Chinese Communist Party in the Chinese Civil War Kim persistently lobbied the Soviets to support a Northern-led violent unification of the peninsula.

 Shtykov was sympathetic to Kim's proposal and helped him persuade a reluctant Stalin to accept Kim's cause.
-Kim and Shtykov assured Stalin that the war would be a short blitzkrieg "at almost no cost", and Shtykov predicted that it would not provoke a Western involvement.
+Kim and Shtykov assured Stalin that the war would be a short blitzkrieg "at almost no cost," and Shtykov predicted that it would not provoke a Western involvement.
+On 30 January 1950, Stalin telegraphed Shtykov to say that an invasion "would need extensive preparations" and that "it should be organised without taking too big a risk".
 On June 25, 1950, North Korea invaded the South.
-Seoul fell rapidly, and by late July the DPRK controlled all of Korea except Busan and the surrounding area.
-But after the UN intervention at the Battle of Inchon, the military situation reversed.
-North Korea was only saved by Chinese intervention, but this was not enough to save Shtykov's diplomatic career.
+Seoul fell rapidly, and by late July, the DPRK controlled all of Korea except Busan and the surrounding area.
+However, after the UN intervention at the Battle of Inchon, the military situation reversed.
+North Korea was saved only by Chinese intervention, and Shtykov's diplomatic career ended.
+On 22 November 1950, Shtykov was dismissed from participating in all military affairs, which were now handled by Lieutenant General Vladimir Razuvayev.
+He was then recalled home and never returned to Korea.